brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

 Disambiguation
 ==============

-Python was already using the term “singleton” before the “Singleton Pattern” was defined by the object oriented design pattern community.
+Python was already using the term *singleton* before the “Singleton Pattern” was defined by the object oriented design pattern community.
-So we should start by distinguishing the several meanings of “singleton” in Python:
+So we should start by distinguishing the several meanings of “singleton” in Python.

-1. A “singleton” is a tuple of length one.
+1. A tuple of length one is called a *singleton.*
-   While this definition might surprise some programmers, it reflects the original definition of a “singleton” in mathematics: a set containing exactly one element.
+   While this definition might surprise some programmers, it reflects the original definition of a singleton in mathematics: a set containing exactly one element.
    The Python Tutorial itself introduces newcomers to this definition when its chapter on `Data Structures
    <https://docs.python.org/3/tutorial/datastructures.html>`_
-   calls an example one-element tuple a “singleton”, and through the rest of Python’s documentation “singleton” continues to be used to mean a 1-element tuple.
+   calls a one-element tuple a “singleton”, and the word continues to be used in that sense through the rest of Python’s documentation.
    When the `Extending and Embedding <https://docs.python.org/3/extending/extending.html#calling-python-functions-from-c>`_ guide says,
    “To call the Python function … with one argument, pass a singleton tuple,” it means a tuple containing exactly one item.

-2. Modules are “singletons”
+2. Modules are “singletons” in Python because ``import`` only creates a single copy of each module;
-   because ``import`` creates each module’s object only when it is first imported, then returns that same object on each subsequent import of the same module.
+   subsequent imports of the same name keep returning the same module object.
+   For example,
-   When the `Module Objects <https://docs.python.org/3/c-api/module.html>`_ chapter of the Python/C API Reference Manual asserts that “Single-phase initialization creates singleton modules,” it means by “singleton module” a module for which only one module object is ever created.
+   when the `Module Objects <https://docs.python.org/3/c-api/module.html>`_ chapter of the Python/C API Reference Manual asserts that “Single-phase initialization creates singleton modules,” it means by a “singleton module” a module for which only one object is ever created.

 3. A “singleton” is a class instance that has been assigned a global name through :doc:`/python/module-globals/index`.